-The interim consolidated financial statements of the Group have been prepared on a historical cost basis except for:

-a/ property, plant and equipment, measured at revalued amount;

-b/ investment property and other long-term equity investments, measured at fair value at the date of the consolidated statement of financial position.
+The consolidated annual financial statements of the Group have been prepared on a historical cost basis except for: a/ property, plant and equipment, measured at revalued amount; b/ investment property and other long-term equity investments, measured at fair value at the date of the consolidated statement of financial position.

 The Bulgarian subsidiaries of the Group and the associate Doverie Obedinen Holding AD maintain their accounting books in Bulgarian Lev (BGN), which is accepted as being their functional and presentation currency.
-The subsidiaries, associates and joint ventures abroad organise their accounting and reporting in accordance with the requirements of the respective local legislation: OOO Sopharma Ukraine and PAO Vitamini - the Ukrainian legislation; Sopharma Trading Pharmaceuticals.
-Sopharma Trading d.o.o. and Pharmachim EOOD - the Serbian legislation; SIA Briz - the Latvian legislation; UAB Reccesus - the Latvian legislation; SOOO Brititrade, OOO Tabina, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, ODO SalusLine, ZAO Interpharm, OOO Zdorovei, BOOO SpetzApharmacia and BOOO Bellerofon and OOO Zdorovei Pharm - the Belarusian legislation; Sopharma Kazakhstan - the legislation of Kazakhstan, and Rap Pharma International OOD - the Moldovan legislation.
+The subsidiaries, associates and joint ventures abroad organise their accounting and reporting in accordance with the requirements of the respective local legislation: OOO Sopharma Ukraine and PAO Vitamini - the Ukrainian legislation; Sopharma Trading d.o.o. and Pharmachim EOOD - the Serbian legislation; SIA Briz - the Latvian legislation; UAB TBS Pharma - the Lithuanian legislation; SOOO Brititrade, OOO Tabina, OOO Farmacevt Plus, OOO Galenapharm, ODO Medjel, ODO Alenpharm-plus, ODO SalusLine, ZAO Interpharm, OOO Zdorovei, BOOO SpetzApharmacia, BOOO SpezAfarmacia, OOO Bellerofon and OOO Zdorovei Pharm - the Belarusian legislation; Sopharma Poland Z.O.O. (in liquidation), Sopharma Warsaw SP.
+Z.O.O. - the Polish legislation; TOO Sopharma Kazakhstan - the legislation of Kazakhstan, and Rap Pharma International OOD - the Moldovan legislation.
 The companies keep their accounting ledgers in the respective local currency - Belarusian Ruble (BYN), Ukraine Hryvnia (UAH), Serbian Dinar (RSD), Euro (EUR), Polish Zloty (PLN), Kazakhstan Tenge (KZT), and Moldovan Leu (MDL).

-The data in the interim consolidated financial statements and the notes thereto are presented in BGN '000 unless explicitly stated otherwise, and the Bulgarian Lev has been adopted as the Group's presentation currency.
+The data in the consolidated annual financial statements and the notes thereto are presented in BGN '000 unless explicitly stated otherwise, and the Bulgarian Lev has been adopted as the Group's presentation currency.
 The separate financial statements of foreign companies are restated from local currencies into BGN for the purposes of the consolidated financial statements as per the Group's policy (Note 2.5).

-The presentation of the interim consolidated financial statements in accordance with International Financial Reporting Standards requires the management to make best estimates, accruals and reasonable assumptions that affect the reported values of assets and liabilities, the amounts of income and expenses and the disclosure of contingent receivables and payables as at the date of the consolidated financial statements.
+The presentation of the consolidated annual financial statements in accordance with International Financial Reporting Standards requires the management to make best estimates, accruals and reasonable assumptions that affect the reported values of assets and liabilities, the amounts of income and expenses and the disclosure of contingent receivables and payables as at the date of the consolidated financial statements.

-These estimates, accruals and assumptions are based on the information, which is available as of the date of the interim consolidated financial statements, and therefore, the future actual results might be different from them (whereas in the conditions of financial crisis the uncertainties are more significant).
-The items presuming a higher level of subjective assessment or complexity or where the assumptions and accounting estimates are material for the consolidated financial statements, are disclosed in Note 2.33 and Notes 14, 15, 16, 17, 18, 22, 23, 39.
+These estimates, accruals and assumptions are based on the information, which is available as of the date of the consolidated financial statements, and therefore, the future actual results might be different from them (whereas in the conditions of financial crisis the uncertainties are more significant).
+The items presuming a higher level of subjective assessment or complexity or where the assumptions and accounting estimates are material for the consolidated financial statements, are disclosed in Note 2.33 and Notes 16, 17, 18, 19, 20, 24, 25, 42.